-As a digital producer, Statements of Work can feel like a pain in the administrative tush.
-The work has probably already surreptitiously kicked off, and you’re overloaded trying to brief in the internal team, wrangle the contract from BD, and impress the client all at the same time.
+As a digital producer, statements of work (SOW) can feel like a pain in the administrative tush.
+The work has probably already surreptitiously kicked off, and you’re overloaded trying to brief in the internal team, wrangle the contract from business development, and impress the client all at the same time.

 So, just do all three.
 Make the SOW work for you.

 Scope.
 Opportunity.
 What.
 Why.
 When.